-Embark on a delightful Winelands tour exploring these renowned regions, starting in Stellenbosch.
+Merry Christmas!!
+This year you get to spend Christmas Day on a delightful tour to explore the renowned Winelands, starting with a drive through Stellenbosch.
 Tour the town before making your way to Franschhoek.
 Boschendal Wine Estate awaits with its picturesque vineyards and rich history.
-Taste exquisite wines and savor a delicious lunch at Haute Cabriere, offering magnificent views of the valley.
+Taste exquisite wines offering magnificent views of the valley.
 Discover the art of winemaking and sample their finest vintages.
-End this day with an unforgettable dinner at Gold Restaurant.
-You will enjoy approximately 7 hours discovering this picturesque region.
+Celebrate Christmas with a festive lunch at Rickety Bridge, surrounded by vineyards.
+Indulge in gourmet dishes paired with the finest wines in a joyful atmosphere.